 100% successful read rate is already saving Sony almost $5,000 a week

 In-Sight ID readers are now installed on 9 production lines replacing the existing readers.
 Code reading time is now 2 seconds per read whereas competitors took over 10 seconds to provide a reading.
 Code reading success rate has increased from 95% to 100%.
-With a 100% successful code reading rate, the production line no longer has to stop as a result of a badly read code.
+With a 100% successful code reading rate, the production line no longer must stop due to a badly read code.
 There is no longer the need to stop the line for product repositioning or focus adjustment.
 These factors are already saving Sony about $5,000 a week, (this calculation comes from the 5% failure rate within 200,000 units per week based on a unit cost of RM1.5).
 The company expects a return on their investment within 10 months.

 TK Tan, Staff Engineer at Sony, Penang says: “The fact that we have improved our code reading times and increased our success rate to 100% saves us valuable time and boosts our production efficiency – we hope to implement these vision solutions elsewhere for other OCR applications”.